carbon-language/carbon-lang/docs/design/README.md

 - `AdvancedWidget` has a public object method `DoSomething`.
   - `DoSomething` explicitly indicates how the `AdvancedWidget` is passed to it, and there is no automatic scoping - `self` must be specified as an input.
-    The `self` name is also a keywoard that explains how to invoke this method on an object.
+    The `self` name is also a keyword that explains how to invoke this method on an object.
   - `DoSomething` accepts `AdvancedWidget` _by value_, which is easily expressed here along with other constraints on the object parameter.